IbrahimNagdawala/weather/README.md

 ## Features
 - Displays current weather conditions (temperature, humidity, wind speed, etc.) for a user-selected location
-- Provides a 5-day weather forecast for the selected location
+- Provides a 7-day weather forecast for the selected location
 - Supports searching for weather information for any location in the world
 - Includes a user-friendly interface that is easy to navigate

 ## Technologies Used
 - HTML/CSS
--JavaScript
+- JavaScript
 - OpenWeatherMap API